 In Saudi Arabia’s Asir province, male members of the Qahtani (or in some other variants Tihama) tribe are known as ‘Flower Men’ for their intricately-made floral headpieces.
-The flower crowns of marigold, sage and basil are worn to enhance both beauty and health, as it is believed to help with headaches or sinus problems.
-You have already seen (if you bothered to read the previous entries) Ibrahim and Hudaish wearing traditional flower crowns on their heads, but today we revisit Abdul Hadi Ahmed Al Mahdi of Tamniah Heritage Museum and see his kids perform a traditional dance with daggers for us.
+They wear flower crowns of marigold, sage and basil to enhance both beauty and health.
+You have already seen Ibrahim and Hudaish wearing traditional flower crowns on their heads.
+Today we revisit Abdul Hadi Ahmed Al Mahdi of Tamniah Heritage Museum and see his kids perform a traditional dance with daggers for us.

 Replace the fear of the unknown with curiosity.